andrasbabos/learning_aws/general/02 - iam.md

 create role

-It's only possible to define users in policies, the group type doesn't have the required principal.
+It's only possible to define users in policies,  The group type doesn't have the required principal.
 The workaround is to allow everyone in the trust policy to assume role in general, but define a policy below which will restrict the assume of the $PROJECT_NAME role only to the members of the $PROJECT_NAME group.

-Edit the AWS_ACCOUNT_ID to the proper value in $GIT_REPO_ROOT/$PROJECT_NAME/policy/assume_role_with_mfa.json and assume_$PROJECT_NAME_role.json
+Edit the AWS_ACCOUNT_ID to the proper value in $git_repo_root/$PROJECT_NAME/policy/assume_role_with_mfa.json and assume_$PROJECT_NAME_role.json

 Allow every user to assume roles in general when they're authenticated with mfa.